wavemotion-dave/DS994a/README.md

 * Full mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
 * Virtual TI99 keyboard - both new and classic so it can look just the way you remember it
 * Disk Support for DSK1, DSK2 and DSK3 up to 360K each using a hack for the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
-* No Speech Synth yet (but games requiring the Speech Synth will run/play - just no voice)
+* Speech is not fully emulated (but games requiring the Speech Synth will run/play - just no voice).
+A few games have speech samples built-in (Parsec, Alpiner and Moonmine).

 Copyright :
 -----------------------